Finance & Insurance

 Read more

-In July 2024, the personal saving rate in the United States amounted to 2.9 percent, which is 1.5 percent lower figure than a year earlier.
+In October 2024, the personal saving rate in the United States amounted to 4.4 percent.
+That was slightly lower figure than a year earlier.
 The personal saving rate is calculated as the ratio of personal savings to disposable personal income.
 Within the topic of personal savings in the U.S., there are different goals and reasons for saving.

 What are personal savings?